-[url removed, login to view] to [url removed, login to view] and download the ending monthly stock prices for Colgate-Palmolive for the last 60 months.
+[login to view URL] to [login to view URL] and download the ending monthly stock prices for Colgate-Palmolive for the last 60 months.
 Use the adjusted closing price, which adjusts for dividend payments and stock splits.
 Next, download the ending value of the S&P 500 index over the same period.
-For the historical risk-free rate, go to the St. Louis Federal Reserve Web site ([url removed, login to view]) and find the three-month Treasury bill secondary market rate.
+For the historical risk-free rate, go to the St. Louis Federal Reserve Web site ([login to view URL]) and find the three-month Treasury bill secondary market rate.
 Download the file.
 What are the monthly returns, average monthly returns, and standard deviations for Colgate-Palmolive stock, the three month Treasury bill, and the S&P 500 for this period?

-[url removed, login to view] is often estimated by linear regression.
+[login to view URL] is often estimated by linear regression.
 A model often used is called the market model, which is

 R1-Rft= αi+βi [ Rmt- Rft] + €t’

 In this regression, Rt is the return on the stock and Rft is the risk-free rate for the same period.
 Rmt is the return on a stock market index such as the S&P 500 Index. α i is the regression intercept, and βi is the slope (and the stock’s estimated beta). €t represents the residuals for this particular regression.
 What do you think is the motivation for this particular regression?
 The intercept αi , is often called Jensen’s alpha.
 What does it measure?
 If an asset has a positive Jensen’s alpha, where would it plot with respect to the SML?
 What is the financial interpretation of the residuals in the regression?

 [login to view URL] the market model to estimate the beta for Colgate-Palmolive using the last 36 months of returns (the regression procedure in Excel is one easy way to do this).
 Plot the monthly returns on Colgate-Palmolive against the index and also show the fitted line.